Fractonic solids: Spontaneous symmetry breaking

-\paragraph{Spontaneous symmetry breaking}---As a phase of matter, crystals or solids spontaneously break spatial translation symmetry, with $\phi^I$ identified as the respective Goldstones.
+As a phase of matter, crystals or solids spontaneously break spatial translation symmetry, with $\phi^I$ identified as the respective Goldstone fields.
 Analogous to the supersolid phase that further spontaneously breaks the U(1) particle conservation symmetry~\cite{2012RvMP...84..759B}, we may consider \emph{multipole supersolids} with spontaneously broken crystal-multipole symmetries.
-Following~\cite{Stahl:2023prt, Jensen:2022iww}, there are two distinct possibilities for systems with crystal-dipole symmetry: a \emph{p-wave} phase with $\langle\Psi\rangle=0$, $\langle i\Psi^\dagger\Df_I\Psi\rangle\neq 0$ where the crystal-dipole symmetry is spontaneously broken but the monopole remains unbroken, and an \emph{s-wave} phase with $\langle\Psi\rangle\neq 0$ where both are spontaneously broken.
+Following~\cite{Stahl:2023prt, Jensen:2022ibn}, there are two distinct possibilities for systems with crystal-dipole symmetry: a \emph{p-wave} phase with $\langle\Psi\rangle=0$, $\langle i\Psi^\dagger\Df_I\Psi\rangle\neq 0$ where the crystal-dipole symmetry is spontaneously broken but the monopole remains unbroken, and an \emph{s-wave} phase with $\langle\Psi\rangle\neq 0$ where both are spontaneously broken.